Dechetmew/Aquaray-Raytracing-Renderer-for-Unreal-5.2.1/README.md

 ### Patch V0.6.1
 - Now Color is FINNALY getting Applied Back to Front, which will make Reflections and Translucency way easier to Implement<br/>
 - Improved Specular<br/>
-- Sky is now Considered as a Shading Model in the Raytracer (which also opens up Possibility for Custom Sky Rendering Functions)<br/>
+- Sky is now Considered a Shading Model in the Raytracer (which also opens up Possibility for Custom Sky Rendering Functions)<br/>
 - And Many Changes, Cleanups, And Code Improvements I forgot to Document<br/>

 ## __How to Install__